 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This Instant Pot chicken and rice is just absolutely dreamy.
-It’s rich and creamy but SO quick and easy to make.
+This chicken and rice Instant Pot recipe is rich and creamy but SO quick and easy to make.
 The whole family will love it, and it’s a true one-pot meal!
-With Parmesan cheese and a splash of lemon, this weeknight family dinner recipe is inspired by my favorite risotto recipe but with none of the hard work required!
+With Parmesan cheese and a splash of lemon, this weeknight family dinner recipe is inspired by my favorite risotto recipe, but with none of the hard work required!

 See recipe card below for full list of measurements, ingredients, and instructions.